-Basically, you blow-dry your hair, as usual, using Click n Curl hair brushes.
-When each section of the hair is dry, you wrap your hair around the barrel and fix the brush with a special clip that comes in a package.
+You blow-dry your hair, as usual, using Click n Curl hair brushes.
+When each section of the hair is dry, you wrap your hair around the barrel and fix the brush with a unique clip that comes in a package.
 Then, you detach a handle from the brush and leave it as is while blow-drying the rest of the hair.

-I decided to test the Click n Curl system prior to a family event when I had a limited time to get ready.
-After spraying my hair with a heat protectant, I figured I’d test the system in a combination with this *new cute hair dryer by amika as you are probably tired seeing my beloved 1907 Zero7 Air Lightweight Dryer in every single tutorial.
-This apricot colored hair dryer comes in a perfectly sized bag that makes it perfect for traveling.
+I decided to test the Click n Curl system before a family event when I had a limited time to get ready.
+After spraying my hair with a heat protectant, I figured I’d test the system in combination with this new cute hairdryer by amika as you are probably tired seeing my beloved 1907 Zero7 Air Lightweight Dryer in every single tutorial.
+This apricot-colored hair dryer comes in a perfectly sized bag that makes it perfect for traveling.

-I tried using a thermal water to make my hair wet again, but it didn’t really help so I used Cuvée Styling Balm for help to tame my one part facing a wrong direction.
-Second of all, I didn’t have enough barrels to cover the entire head so it took a bit extra time to style my hair in two steps.
+Second of all, I didn’t have enough barrels to cover the entire head, so it took a bit extra time to style my hair in two steps.
 Saying so, definitely consider an extension set as it will save you time.

 Overall, I had a positive experience with Click n Curl that translated into a good hair day.
-While I would not use this tool on a daily basis (I try to avoid using heat in my hair as much as I can), it would be definitely a great system to use for special occasions.
+While I would not use this tool daily (I try to avoid using heat in my hair as much as I can), it would be a great system to use for special occasions.

 Tips and Tricks

 Separate a middle section of hair first and blow-dry your hair away from the face.
-Secure a barrel with a clip as usually and continue styling the rest of the hair.
-That trick allows adding extra volume to your roots so your entire hairstyle looks more voluminous.
+Secure a barrel with a clip as usual and continue styling the rest of the hair.
+That trick allows adding extra volume to your roots, so your entire hairstyle looks more voluminous.

-If you are planning on picking a part, do it before you start blow-drying hair so each side of your hair faces a right direction.
+If you are planning on picking apart, do it before you start blow-drying hair.
+That way, each side of your hair faces the right direction.

-The set only costs $39.99 which makes it a great investment.
-You are getting five brushes for the price of one, plus hair clips that you can use for all sorts of hair styling.
-In my opinion, the monetary value of the set is very good.
+The set only costs $39.99, which makes it an excellent investment.
+You are getting five brushes for the price of one.
+Plus, hair clips that you can use for all sorts of hairstyling.
+In my opinion, the monetary value of the set is outstanding.
 Think about this way: even if you decide not to use the system, you can always use just brushes!

-As promised, Click n Curl system saves time and adds volume to your hair—at least for my short hair.
-It took me about 10 minutes to finish with the first five barrels and a bit less with the next three so I would say you can have a blow-dry in under 20 minutes.
+As promised, the Click n Curl system saves time and adds volume to your hair—at least for my short hair.
+It took me about 10 minutes to finish with the first five barrels.
+And a bit less with the next three.
+So I would say you can have a blow-dry in under 20 minutes.

-It might sound weird, but the system allows to “marinate” your curls prior to the important event so they last longer.
-Since you are having your hair in barrels, you allow your curls to cool down which extends the longevity of your hairstyle.
+It might sound weird, but the system allows you to “marinate” your curls before the important event, so they last longer.
+Since you are having your hair in barrels, you allow your curls to cool down.
+That tactic extends the longevity of your hairstyle.

-There were not enough barrels and clips in my kit to cover all hair so if you are planning on purchasing this kit, I highly recommend the extension version.
+There were not enough barrels and clips in my kit to cover all hair.
+So if you are planning on purchasing this kit, I highly recommend an extended version.

 Some other bloggers who reviewed this kit complained that those brushes stuck in their hair.
-While I understand where they are coming from (when I had long hair, it was almost impossible to brush them through), I didn’t have such problem, as my hair is short and naturally smooth.
-However, I decided to list this concern about the product anyways in case you have problems with tangling.
+I understand where they are coming from.
+When I had long hair, it was almost impossible to brush them through.
+I didn’t have such a problem, as my hair is short and naturally smooth.
+However, I decided to list this concern about the product anyways in case you have issues with tangling.